greyhatlinux/BIT-tnp-alert/README.md

 <br><br>

 > As I mentioned before, twilio can be very costly for sms broadcast, as well as emailing.
 One can easily look for other alternatives.

+## My Proposal

+I assure that the setup can be very efficient, and economical for small friend circles, almost at no cost at all, if utilised tactfully.
+Using the AWS first-year benifits (750 hour of Ec2 per month), along with Twilio Sendgrid's incentive (free 100 mails/day forver), the setup comes at no cost for the first year.

+I encourage small college groups to setup the system for themselves for free atleast for the first year, and even later the cost will be negligible per-head.

 ## Contact